 In addition to providing loans to directly fund project costs, the Clean Water Fund Program is authorized to subsidize the interest cost on loans made by the State Board of Commissioners of Public Lands to municipalities for construction or improvement of their wastewater facilities.
 This subsidy is only available on loans of \$1,000,000 or less.
-The Clean Water Fund Program makes payments to municipalities in March of each year to reduce the municipalities' interest cost on their loans with the State Board of Commissioners of Public Lands.
-As of December 1, 2010, the Clean Water Fund Program had outstanding agreements with 36 municipalities to provide an annual interest subsidy on 41 projects.
-Proceeds of the Bonds are not used for this purpose.
+The Clean Water Fund Program makes payments to municipalities in March of each year to reduce the municipalities' interest cost on their loans from the State Board of Commissioners of Public Lands.
+As of December 1, 2014, the Clean Water Fund Program had outstanding agreements with 38 municipalities to provide annual interest subsidies on 44 projects.
+Proceeds of the Bonds are not used for this purpose, and the subsidy payment is not paid from any funds pledged to the repayment of the Bonds.